-BRHP will develop an incentive program to increase the economic stability and growth of program participants, and to incentivize successful transition to homeownership.
+BRHP will develop an the Economic Stability, Growth and Transition Program for the Thompson Settlement Agreement which modifies and builds on the FSS model.
 The program will be structured using a multi-tract incentive model.
 In this model, milestones will be categorized into four tracks: education, career, financial health, and homeownership.
 Each track has specific eligibility criteria and participants will be able to choose which track(s) to participate in, depending on eligibility and funding availability.
-Participating families will commit to a three to five year contract of participation in which achievement of individual family goals are incentivized through one-time payments disbursed contemporaneous with completion of the goal, and/or on-going payments deposited into an escrow or similar account that may be accessed through interim disbursements, or upon the successful completion of the contract.
-This multi-track approach will build flexibility to meet varying needs of the families served, and is intended to both promote financial stability and growth, and to provide a smooth transition to homeownership for families who have attained the means to successfully end their subsidy.
+Participating families will commit to a three-tofive-year contract of participation in which achievement of individual family goals are incentivized through one-time payments disbursed contemporaneous with completion of the goal, and/or on-going payments deposited into an escrow or similar account that may be accessed through interim disbursements, or upon the successful completion of the contract.
+Payments to escrow accounts will occur when individual goals are achieved and verified by the program, incentive payment amounts are listed in the table below.
+Contracts of participation will require a recertification or interim recertification to have occurred within the prior 60 days, and will require an individual training plan to document goals and participant action items.
+This multitrack approach will build flexibility to meet varying needs of the families served and is intended to both promote financial stability and growth, and to provide a smooth transition to homeownership for families who have attained the means to successfully end their subsidy.
 Through greater numbers of families successfully exiting the program, new families from the waitlist may be served, in greater numbers.